-Strong police presence in Paris before planned protests
+21 detained before Paris protests as police deploy in force

 “Everything’s coming up now,” Lamy said.
 “We’re being bled dry.”

-Macron on Friday called for calm during the demonstrations, and the French government reiterated the call online for demonstrators to remain peaceful.
+On Friday, Macron called for calm during the demonstrations, and the French government reiterated the call online for demonstrators to remain peaceful.

 “Protesting is a right.
-So let’s know how to exercise it,” the government tweeted from its official account, with a 34-second video which begins with images of historic French protests and recent footage of “yellow vests” rallying peacefully before turning to violence.
+So let’s know how to exercise it,” the government tweeted from its official account, with a 34-second video which begins with images of historic French protests and recent footage of “yellow vest” protesters rallying peacefully before turning to violence.

 “Protesting is not smashing.
 Protesting is not smashing our heritage.
 Protesting is not smashing our businesses. … Protesting is not smashing our republic,” the video says.